Main Menu

 Research Training

 Our goal is to train future leaders in academic endocrinology.
-Over the course of the three-year fellowship program, increasing research time is built in each year with the third year comprised primarily of research time to allow fellows the opportunity to develop and complete research projects over the course of the three years.
+Over the course of the fellowship program, increasing research time is built in each year.
+An optional third year is comprised primarily of research time to allow fellows the opportunity to develop and complete research projects which were started in the 2-year ACGME program.

 In the summer of their first year, fellows meet with a prominent faculty mentor to discuss research areas of interest and a list of possible members is generated.
 Over the next several months, fellows meet with potential research mentors to discuss projects and opportunities.